balzss/konyha/README.md

 ## Static site generator

 There is a [demo site](https://konyha.xyz/demo) generated from [this json](/sitegen/demo.json) file and is identical to the output of the site generator in Konyha.
-[Read more >>](http://localhost:5000/docs/usage/static-site-generator)
+[More info about the site generator.](http://localhost:5000/docs/usage/static-site-generator)

 ## Getting started

-Run the [official images](https://hub.docker.com/u/konyha) from Docker Hub.
+Use the [official Docker images](https://hub.docker.com/u/konyha).
 This is the recommended way of running Konyha.
 Other install methods are described [in the docs](https://konyha/xyz/docs/category/setup).

 ### Prerequisites: